Johnie's Broiler: Closure and illegal demolition

-In an article in the Los Angeles Times, reporter Valerie Reitman credited Helen Burns, who had been part of the 2002 drive to designate the restaurant as a state historic landmark, with noticing the demolition around 5 p.m. on January 7.
+Los Angeles Times reporter Valerie Reitman credited Helen Burns, who had been part of the 2002 drive to designate the restaurant as a state historic landmark, with noticing the demolition around 5 p.m.
 The original kitchen and the back of the coffee shop had been demolished by the time Burns arrived.
 She phoned the police and then began phoning other preservationists and car buffs, urging them to notify the police as well.

-Police arrived on the scene within a half-hour and stopped the illegal demolition, according to Reitman.
+Police arrived on the scene within a half-hour and stopped the illegal demolition.
 "People could have been injured or killed; the electrical was live," noted Downey City Councilman Mario Guerra.
+By the time police halted the demolition, much of the main structure had already been taken down, leaving the large main sign, front facade and car canopy structures still remaining upright.
+Yanik reportedly "pleaded no contest to three misdemeanor charges stemming from the demolition and had his lease forfeited."

-By that time, much of the structure had been demolished but Friends of Johnie's joined with fans, neighbors, classic car clubs, cruisers and preservationists to rally for Johnie's and coordinated the sale of T-shirts with events, cruises and kept attention focused on the demolished building.
+Friends of Johnie's joined with fans, neighbors, classic car clubs, cruisers and preservationists to rally for Johnie's and coordinated the sale of T-shirts with events, cruises and kept attention focused on the demolished building.

-Following its illegal demolition on January 7, 2007, preservationists and other supporters regrouped.
+Following its illegal demolition, preservationists and other supporters regrouped.
 These included the Mod-Com (Adriene Biondo, Chairperson), Friends of Johnie's (Analisa Ridenour, President) and the Coalition to Save and Rebuild Harvey's Broiler (Kevin Preciado, Leader).

 Reconstruction as Bob's Big Boy

 After the demolition was halted on January 7, 2007, the city council of Downey supported the efforts of citizens to preserve and restore the building.
 In April 2008, Jim Louder, owner of the Bob's Big Boy restaurant in Torrance, California, entered into a long-term lease agreement with Smyrniotis, the land owner.
 The restaurant was rebuilt with the help of Downey's Redevelopment Agency and the Downey Historical Society.
 Construction was completed and the restaurant opened as Bob's Big Boy Broiler in October 2009.
 The restaurant was rebuilt as a Bob's Big Boy Broiler which incorporated the surviving architectural elements of the old structure into the new restaurant that is based upon original blueprints.

 Since opening under the new name, the restaurant has continued to host car shows and be used in TV and films.

 In January 2021, a vinyl toy version of Bob's Big Boy Broiler, paired with a figurine of the Big Boy mascot, was released as a part of the popular Funko POP! series of pop culture collectibles.

+In September 2024, a Bob's Big Boy statue outside the restaurant was severely damaged in a high speed car crash.